lapacek/go-rest-api-coding-challenge/README.md

 ## warning

-This is the naive implementation, therefore this code should not be used in production environment.
+This is the raw software or naive implementation we can say, therefore this code should not be used in a production environment.
 There is no warranty.

 ## motivation